Istanbul Taxi Guide 2026: Fares, Apps, and How to Pay

 Which is better in Istanbul: Uber or BiTaksi?

-BiTaksi is generally more reliable as it is the local favourite and has the largest fleet of yellow cabs.
-Uber also works but only connects you to official yellow or turquoise taxis — there are no private "UberX" cars in Istanbul.
+BiTaksi is generally more reliable as the local favourite, with the largest fleet of yellow cabs.
+Uber also works but only connects you to official yellow or turquoise taxis; there are no private "UberX" cars in Istanbul.
 Both apps provide a fare estimate and track your route, which is the best way for tourists to avoid being overcharged.

 What is the minimum taxi fare in Istanbul?

-The minimum fare (also known as the indi-bindi fee) is 210 TL in 2026.
+The minimum fare (also known as the indi-bindi fee) is ₺210 in 2026.
 Even if the meter shows a lower amount for a very short trip, you are legally required to pay this minimum.
 This rule was implemented to encourage drivers to accept short-distance requests.